 Muscle strains can occur in many muscle groups, however the most commonly affected during work and exercise are the Lower Back, Hamstrings, Quadriceps, Hip Flexors, Groins and Calf muscles.
-Each type of injury can range from a slight overstretch and small tears to full-thickness ruptures.
+Each one of these muscle strains can range from a slight overstretch or pulled muscle to full-thickness ruptures.

-There is a high risk of re-injury if a full rehabilitation program is not completed and appropriate strength and mobility is not restored.
-Muscle strains can become a frustrating injury to deal with as many people return to sport or work too early, re-injuring the muscle by overloading it before it was ready!
+Thorough muscle strain treatment protocols and a full rehabilitation program is to be completed in order to restore the appropriate strength and mobility required to return.
+Muscle strains can become a frustrating injury to deal with as many people return to sport or work too early, re-injuring the pulled muscle by overloading it before it was ready!

 Severity of Muscle Strains – Grading System

-Muscle strains are graded as either level I, II or III depending on the severity of injury and amount of damage to the muscle.
-This means there are varying levels of rehabilitation required as well as a large range in return to sport and/or activity time frames.
+In sports medicine, muscle strains are graded as either level I, II or III depending on the severity of injury and amount of damage to the muscle fibres.
+This means there are varying levels of physical therapy and rehabilitation required as well as a large range in return to sport and/or activity time frames.

 Grade I Muscle Strain